Can Pottery Clay Be Mixed – Pottery For Beginners

 For agateware pottery, you have to create the effect by mixing multiple colored clays.
 The contrast in colors creates a stunning effect.
 The marble effect is the defining characteristic of agateware pottery.
 You might take a darker stoneware clay and mix it with white stoneware clay.
 The effect is wonderful as you arrange a checkered pattern over the piece.

-Don’t Want to Mix clay?
+Don’t want to mix clay?
 Here’s Your Alternative…

 Here are a few different types of clays for you to check out.